Geotab/sample-registration/README.md

 ## Overview

-A MyGeotab API sample that illustrates how to:
+A MyGeotab API javascript sample that illustrates how to:
 1. determine if a database name is available
 2. register a new database
 3. perform post registration setup on the new database